bytescale/bytescale-upload-widget/README.md

 #### Raw Files

-To get the URL for the uploaded image `/example.jpg` in its original form, use the following params:
+To get the URL for the uploaded image `/example.jpg` in its original form, use the following:

 ```javascript
 // Returns: "https://upcdn.io/1234abc/raw/example.jpg"